johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 - A validated Opportunistic transport signal is equivalent to a Validated transport signal for policy and usage purposes.
-- An Opportunistic (unvalidated) transport signal MUST NOT be used to enforce negative policy ("-do53"), alter addressing ("ipv4hint/ipv6hint"), or bootstrap authentication material ("tlsa").
+- An Opportunistic (unvalidated) transport signal MUST NOT be used to enforce negative transport policy ("-do53"), alter addressing ("ipv4hint/ipv6hint"), or bootstrap authentication material ("tlsa").

 ## 3.4.
-Caching and No-OTS
+Caching and No-DTS

-- Resolvers MAY cache Validated-mode SVCB information according to its TTL and MAY use the EDNS(0) No-OTS option to avoid redundant hints when sufficient information is cached.
+- Resolvers MAY cache Validated-mode SVCB information according to its TTL and MAY use the EDNS(0) No-DTS option to avoid redundant hints when sufficient information is cached.
 - In Opportunistic mode, resolvers MAY cache positive "alpn" results subject to local policy (see Resolver Caching Strategies).
-When a resolver has sufficient cached information, it SHOULD set No-OTS to reduce response size and limit unnecessary hints.
+When a resolver has sufficient cached information, it SHOULD set No-DTS to reduce response size and limit unnecessary hints.

 ## 3.5.
 Summary of Permitted Use by Mode